Matajur/Python-Data/homework_02/README.md

 ### Search and sort data

 * Answer: What is the highest rating in the dataset?
-Answer:
 * Answer: How many books have this rating?
-Answer:
 * Answer: Which book has the most reviews?
-Answer:
-* Answer: Of the books that made it to the Top 50 in 2015, which book is the most expensive (you can use an intermediate dataframe)?
-Answer:
+* Answer: Of the books that made it to the Top 50 in 2015, which book is the most expensive?
-* Answer: How many Fiction books were in the Top 50 in 2010 (use &)?
-Answer:
+* Answer: How many Fiction books were in the Top 50 in 2010?
-* Answer: How many books rated 4.9 were ranked in 2010 and 2011 (use | or the isin function)?
-Answer:
+* Answer: How many books rated 4.9 were ranked in 2010 and 2011?
-* And finally, let's sort by increasing price all the books that made the ranking in 2015 and cost less than $8 (use the sort_values function).
+* Sort by increasing price all the books that made the ranking in 2015 and cost less than $8
 * Answer: Which book is last in the sorted list?
-Answer:

 ### Aggregation of data and connection of tables

 The last section of this homework includes more advanced features.
 But don't worry, pandas makes all operations simple and clear.

-* First, let's look at the maximum and minimum prices for each of the genres (use the groupby and agg functions, to calculate the minimum and maximum values, use max and min).
+* First, let's look at the maximum and minimum prices for each of the genres.
 Do not take all the columns, select only the ones you need
-* Answer: The maximum price for the genre Fiction: Answer
+* Answer: The maximum price for the genre Fiction
-* Answer: Minimum price for Fiction genre: Answer
+* Answer: Minimum price for Fiction genre
-* Answer: Maximum price for Non Fiction genre: Answer
+* Answer: Maximum price for Non Fiction genre
-* Answer: Minimum price for Non Fiction genre: Answer
+* Answer: Minimum price for Non Fiction genre
-* Now create a new dataframe that will hold the number of books for each author (use the groupby and agg functions, use count to count the number).
+* Now create a new dataframe that will hold the number of books for each author.
 Do not take all the columns, select only the ones you need
 * Answer: What is the size of the table?
 Answer:
 * Answer: Which author has the most books?
 Answer:
 * Answer: How many books by this author?
 Answer: